yes-0001/pre2025cord/README.md

 # pre2025cord (WIP)

-A theme for Discord that brings the pre-2025 refresh UI back without removing features
+A theme for Discord that brings the pre-2025 UI back without removing features

 ###### this does not work with BetterFolders plugin at the moment, there's also a bug where if you scroll down a bit too far in dms/channels it spazzes out